How to Rotate Screen on MacBook Pro

 In the ‘Display Settings’ window, there’s an option labeled ‘Rotation.’
 The setting automatically defaults to ‘Standard.’

 In the dropdown menu, select the appropriate rotation setting.
 If you’d like to rotate the screen one quarter-turn, select the ‘90º’ option.
-But depending on which way you rotated your monitor into portrait mode, you may need to select ‘270º’.
+But depending on how you rotated your monitor into portrait mode, you may need to select ‘270º’.

 Change the Rotation